xd2287/transformers/docs/source/en/model_doc/dpr.md

     * Context encoder: encode contexts as vectors
     * Reader: extract the answer of the questions inside retrieved contexts, along with a relevance score (high if the inferred span actually answers the question).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [dpr](https://huggingface.co/models?other=dpr)

 ## DPRConfig

 [[autodoc]] DPRConfig